 Home Office

 Contrary to popular opinion, you don't have to rent office space or a venue in order to deduct or claim it as an expense.
-If you work from home, and have a section of your home that is allocated to your business, then you can deduct that portion of your home office on your taxes.
+If you work from home, and have a section of your home that you use regularly and exclusively for your business, then you can deduct that portion of your home office on your taxes.

 Utilities